brightsign/extension-template/examples/time_publisher-cpp-extension/README.md

 ### Native Build (for testing on host)

-Test the code on your development machine first:
+Test the code on your development machine first.
+Start from a new shell where the SDK enviornment has NOT been sourced.

 ```bash
 cd examples/time_publisher-cpp-extension